MahjongPantheon/pantheon/README.md

 is displayed, try adding `sudo` before `make`._

 1. Run `make pull` to fetch all the containers from registry.
 This is optional, though, it will allow you to skip container build process.
+   - As an option, you can run `make container_dev` to build containers from scratch on you local machine.
+This may take a long time.
-2. Run `make dev` to build and start all containers, install dependencies for all projects, run database migrations and start webpack dev servers for Tyr and Forseti.
+2. Run `make dev` to start all containers, install dependencies for all projects, run database migrations and start webpack dev servers for Tyr and Forseti.
 3. After everything is build, you can use `make logs` and `make php_logs` in each subsystem folder to view logs in real-time.
 Also you may use `make shell` to get to container shell, if you want to.
 Notice that killing php-fpm, postgres or nginx will ruin the container entirely.
 4. You can use `make pantheon_stop` to stop all containers (without deleting the data) and `make kill` to stop the container AND clean images (e.g. this will remove all db data).